 Treasurer: Gary De Piazzi

 Poetry Coordinator: Val Neubecker

-Art Coordinators: Jane Davis (Nulsen Disability Services)
+Art Coordinators: Jane Davis (liaison with Nulsen Disability Services)

 Gareth Goodway (Ability Centre)

 Publicity: Scott-Patrick Mitchell

 The organisers of Creative Connections believe: